AdobeDocs/pass.en/help/authentication/entitlement-flow.md

 **AccessEnabler**

 * `checkAuthentication()` - Checks if a valid cached authentication token exists in the local token cache, without actually triggering the full authentication flow.
 This triggers the `setAuthenticationStatus()` callback function.
 * `getAuthentication()` - Initiates the full authentication flow.
-If successful, Adobe Pass authentication generates an AuthN token, and caches it on the client.
+If successful, Adobe Pass Authentication generates an AuthN token, and caches it on the client.
 The user logs in on their selected MVPDs site, presented either in an iFrame, Popup window, or a webview, depending upon the platform.
 This triggers the displayProviderDialog().

 **Clientless API**

 * `<FQDN>/.../checkauthn` - The web service version of `checkAuthentication()` above.
 * `<FQDN>/.../config` - Returns the list of MVPDs to the 2nd-screen app.
 * `<FQDN>/.../authenticate` - Initiates the authentication flow from the 2nd-screen app, redirecting users to their selected MVPD for login.
-If successful, Adobe Pass authentication generates an AuthN token and stores it on the server, and the user returns to their original device to complete the entitlement flow.
+If successful, Adobe Pass Authentication generates an AuthN token and stores it on the server, and the user returns to their original device to complete the entitlement flow.

 An AuthN token is considered valid if the following two points are true: